cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/partitioning-strategies.rst

   }

-Note that the emitter must use the same name ("wordHash") for the key that the consuming Flowlet specifies as the partitioning key.
-If the output is connected to more than one Flowlet, you can also annotate a data object with multiple hash keys—each consuming Flowlet can then use different partitioning.
+Note that the emitter must use the same name ("wordHash") for the key that the consuming flowlet specifies as the partitioning key.
+If the output is connected to more than one flowlet, you can also annotate a data object with multiple hash keys—each consuming flowlet can then use different partitioning.
 This is useful if you want to aggregate by multiple keys, such as counting purchases by product ID as well as by customer ID.

 .. rubric:: Partitioning and Batch Execution